-A high chair is the throne for every baby.
-The best hair chairs are where children learn the foundations of basic table manners, and get a taste of food that isn’t discolored mush.
-It’s the place where meals are consumed, thrown, and worn.
-Sure, it’s a mess for parents, but it’s also the setting to hilarious moments, like feeding your baby a lemon, or when they discover bacon for the first time, or that little delicacy called birthday cake.
+A high chair is the baby’s throne — a high point from which to survey their kingdom and to practice the mastery of new skills.
+The high chair is where children learn the foundations of basic table manners and start exploring the colorful, delicious and nutritious array of solid food.
+It’s the place where meals are consumed, thrown, and sometimes worn on the head.
+Which is why the best baby high chairs are safe, secure, and easy to clean.
+High chair mealtimes are a messy time for parents, but they’re also the setting for hilarious discoveries and wonderful moments, like feeding your baby a lemon or watching them try bacon for the first time or presenting them with that little delicacy called a birthday cake.

-But before you buy one, keep a few things top of mind.
+But before you buy a high chair, keep a few things top of mind.
 According to the American Academy of Pediatrics, falls are the biggest dangers associated with high chairs.
 So when shopping for one, choose one with a wide base that won’t easily tip over.
 If you get a high chair that folds, ensure that the locking device is always secure when you unfold the chair.

 Always, and we do mean always, strap your kid into his or her high chair.
-And position it so it’s away from the kitchen counter, so kiddo doesn’t push at it and tip him- or herself over.
+And position it so it’s away from the kitchen counter, so kiddos don’t push at it and tip themselves over.
 If you use a high chair that hooks onto a table, make sure the chair locks securely onto the table and can support the weight of the child.

-You should also note that most high chairs are only meant to be used until your child weighs about 50 pounds (or is three years old).
+You should also note that most high chairs are meant to be used only until your child weighs about 50 pounds (or is 3 years old).
 In terms of design, it helps to have one with a washable tray, and adjustable chair heights so you can use it longer.

 An Award-Winning Formula